Riddhishah1008/Trading_Projects/README.md

 # Trading_Projects

 Repository of some of the trading projects I have worked on.
-You can find codes to do the following:
+You can find codes to perform the following tasks:

 1. Event Based Backtesting
 2. Vectorised Backtesting